ScottNicholsonKurland/Capstone/README.md

 Next steps: Scrape permits for new construction.
 Research revenue history and correlate with construction to project revenues from upcoming projects.

-Presentation seems likely via a Jupyter Notebook.
+Presentation via Jupyter Notebook should include text, charts, graphs.
 Initial classification of new residential real estate as single-family, multi-family.

 *Upzoning:
 http://www.mystatesman.com/news/local-govt--politics/austin-rolls-out-code-draft-questions-and-concerns-emerge/rWiVSEnMZ2g2ZZEgNISBWI/